Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: INDIA
-India is a rapidly developing EDC with a GDP per capita of US $2410, almost double its 2012 value, and significantly higher than its 2002 value of US $468.8.
+India, aside from having th largest population with some amazing people, is a rapidly developing EDC with a GDP per capita of US $2410, almost double its 2012 value, and significantly higher than its 2002 value of US $468.8.
 However, India was positioned at 127 out of 146 countries in terms of its GGGI and, although increasing it score (and equality) since 2012, is slowing down the rate at which it is closing the gap.

 The government has recently introduced various means of combatting the arguably entrenched social norms.
-In 1961 the Prohibition of Dowry Act was introduced, and was updated in 2008.
+In 1961 the Prohibition of Dowry Act was introduced, and has been amended several times since.
 The Prohibition of Child Marriage Act was enacted in 2006 - aiming to reduce the 36 million children married as children in regions such as Uttar Pradesh.

-India has ratified CEDAW and there are various on the
+India has ratified CEDAW - that aims for the "full advancement of women as equals" - something that the USA has not done yet.
+Forward-thinking policies - such as a 2023 bill to require at least 30% of the parliamentary seats to be held by women - exemplify how the legislature is attempting to reduce womens' inequalities and make society more equal.
+Moreover, grassroots, local "on the ground approaches" including the Safe Cities network and the Safe Delhi Campaign are attempting to give women more confidence

 > "Dalits" - lowest form of caste